Bartozzz/bartozzz.github.io/content/blog/2019-01-05-creating-offline-first-vue-apps/index.md

 ## Testing offline-first applications

 Google Chrome's DevTools offer a lot of functions test the PWA features of your web application.
 However, some of them require HTTPS certificates, even on localhost.
-Let’s see how to properly set-up a testing environment to test our Vue.js application.
+Let’s see how to properly set-up a testing environment to test our Vue application.

 ### Creating a development environment with HTTPS